quynquyn/lessons/_lessons/class1/lesson08.md

 ## 4: There is/ there are

-{% include player.html identifier="vocab-Native-Dialogue" lesson="C1L01" file="C1L01-Native-Dialogue.mp3" %}
+{% include player.html identifier="lesson-explanation4" lesson="C1L08" file="C1L08-Explanation4.mp3" %}

 1. **There is a book on the chair** *Có một quyển sách trên ghế*
 2. **There are some cats on the grass** *Có một vài con mèo trên bãi cỏ*
 3. **There are a man on the phone** *Có một người đàn ông bên kia điện thoại*